Inverse Design

 How it works

-Section titled “How it works”JAX traces the computation graph through all FDTD time steps.
+Section titled “How it works”JAX traces the supported solver and objective path as a computation graph.

-jax.checkpoint reduces memory from O(n_steps) to O(sqrt(n_steps)) by
+jax.checkpoint reduces reverse-mode memory by recomputing forward states

 Forward: eps_r → FDTD steps → probes / NTFF / lossBackward: jax.grad(loss)(eps_r) → gradient of eps_rManual gradient loop